-- According to the NBC News, the most dangerous volcanoes include Italy’s Mount Vesuvius, Mexico’s Popo, Indonesia’s Merapi, Congo’s Nyiragongo, Colombia’s Nevado del Ruiz, and Japan’s Mount Fuji because of their proximity to densely populated areas.
+- According to some researchers, the most dangerous volcanoes include Italy’s Mount Vesuvius, Mexico’s Popo, Indonesia’s Merapi, Congo’s Nyiragongo, Colombia’s Nevado del Ruiz, and Japan’s Mount Fuji because of their proximity to densely populated areas.

 Mount Vesuvius Worksheets

-This is a fantastic bundle which includes everything you need to know about Mount Vesuvius across 24 in-depth pages.
-These are ready-to-use Mount Vesuvius worksheets that are perfect for teaching students about the Mount Vesuvius.
-Located on the west coast of Italy, Mount Vesuvius is the only active volcano in Europe.
-This volcano has erupted more than fifty times but is best known for when it destroyed the cities of Pompeii and Herculaneum in A.D.
+This is a fantastic bundle that includes everything you need to know about Mount Vesuvius across 24 in-depth pages.
+These are ready-to-use Mount Vesuvius worksheets that are perfect for teaching students about Mount Vesuvius.
+Located on the west coast of Italy, Mount Vesuvius is an active volcano in Europe.
+This volcano has erupted more than thirty times but is best known for when it destroyed the cities of Pompeii and Herculaneum in A.D.
 79.